phayhy/phayhy/README.md

 - 👋 Hi, I’m @phayhy
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning HTML, CSS, & Javascript
 - 📫 How to reach me : this account

 <!---